Sageblatt/plate_inverse_problem/README.md

 Implementation of several first and second order optimization methods is also provided.

 ***In future***, I plan to expand the code to:
-- Solve the inverse problem with frequency-dependant parameters
+- Solve the inverse problem with frequency-dependent parameters
 - Solve the inverse problem with time-domain data
 - Solve the optimal design problem